Domestic Help in Dubai

 Beware of hiring part-time domestic workers; this is a tempting arrangement and common practice in Dubai, but it is illegal.

-Dubai has very specific laws with regards to employing domestic help.
-Expats who wish to employ a maid need to be residents of Dubai and meet certain minimum salary requirements, and will need to show evidence of these.
+The UAE has very specific laws with regards to employing domestic help.
+Expats who wish to employ a maid need to be residents of Dubai and meet certain minimum salary requirements and will need to show evidence of these.

 Only people from certain countries will be granted a domestic worker visa, so it is best to check with the General Directorate of Residency and Foreigners Affairs (DRND) for an updated list of what nationalities are on this list.